 Endive Salad Bites with Pears, Blue Cheese, and Pecans

-Endive Salad Bites with Pears, Blue Cheese, and Pecans are crisp endive spears filled with juicy pears, blue cheese, and pecans tossed in a white balsamic maple dressing.
-This is an easy, yet elegant appetizer that’s perfect for holiday entertaining! #EatSeasonal
+Endive Salad Bites crisp belgian endive filled with pears, cranberries, blue cheese and pecans.
+They’re an easy, elegant appetizer that’s perfect for any gathering!

 Do you cook the same Thanksgiving meal every year?